-3880 Storage Control provides functional and cost advantages over 3830 Storage Control.
-A 3880 Storage Control unit contains two independent storage control functions called storage directors, each of which can have up to four direct access storage strings attached (total of eight strings per 3880 unit).
+3880 Storage Control provides functional and cost advantages over 3830 Storage Control Model 2.
+A 3880 Storage Control unit contains two independent storage control functions called storage directors, each of which can have up to four direct access storage strings attached (total of eight strings per 3880 unit versus four maximum per 3830 Model 2).
 When the two storage directors are attached to two different channels, a 3880 can handle two data transfer operations simultaneously, one for each storage director.
+Two- and four-channel switching is available for the 3880.

-3880 Storage Control can have both CKD and FBA disk devices attached.
-The devices attached to one storage director must be all of the same architecture.
-The 3370 and 3340/3344 Direct Access Storage drives can be attached to 3880 Storage Control.
+3880 Storage Control (not attachable to Models 50 and 65), when attached to the 4341 Processor, can have both CKD and FBA disk devices attached.
+The devices attached to one storage director must all be of the same architecture (CKD or FBA).
+The 3370, 3340/3344, 3330-series, and 3350 Direct Access Storage drives can be attached to 3880 Storage Control attached to the 4341 Processor.
+A storage director can have 3330-series and 3350 strings intermixed but